 While many people are becoming more health-conscious and turning to natural products, they need to bear in mind that many companies claiming that their products are natural do not always use safe ingredients.
-In fact, when a company claims that they use natural ingredients, it is crucial to check the product label that does not mean everything they use is natural.
-At the same time, many companies that attempt to use natural ingredients do not always ensure that what they use is safe, nor do they have to use plants or herbal ingredients that are pesticide-free.
-When it comes to The Natural Dentist Healthy Teeth & Gums, they do get a few things right; however, they do get many things wrong as well.
+In fact, when a company claims that they use natural ingredients, it is crucial to check the product label; that does not mean everything they use is natural.
+Simultaneously, many companies that attempt to use natural ingredients do not always ensure that what they use is safe, nor do they have to use plants or herbal ingredients that are pesticide-free.
+When it comes to The Natural Dentist Healthy Teeth & Gums, they do get a few things right; however, they do get many things wrong.

 The Natural Dentist Toothpaste Ingredients

-Flavorings and citric acid are the last ingredients on the list, but flavors and citric acid cannot be trusted.
-It is not specified whether the flavoring agents are natural or artificial nor does it list where these flavoring agents were derived.
-Citric acid can be derived from citrus fruit; however, as there is no specification as to whether it is natural or synthetic, there is no way of knowing where it came.
-The Natural Dentist does not lie about their product being natural, for the most part.
+Flavorings and citric acid are the last ingredients on the list, but you cannot trust flavors and citric acid.
+It is not specified whether the flavoring agents are natural or artificial, nor does it list where these flavoring agents were derived.
+Citric acid can be derived from citrus fruit; however, as there is no specification as to whether it is natural or synthetic, there is no way of knowing where it came from.
+The Natural Dentist does not lie about their product is natural, for the most part.
 Still, there are far too many questionable and inconsequential ingredients for that to make an impact.